Material Transfer Agreement (MTA)

 For toxin-producing strains, a toxic strain release form must be completed and submitted by a responsible person such as the Chair of your Department or the lead scientist before the request can be processed.

 We strive to supply research quality material.
 If cultures arrive in unsatisfactory condition, we will gladly replace them free-of-charge, except for shipping, provided that the problem is reported within 30 days of the shipment receipt.
+Exceptions include those strains which are known to be highly sensitive to shipping stress.
+In such cases, pickup at the CPCC is highly recommended.
+If pickup is not possible, then in addition to the S&H fee, a $30 fee (instead of $0) per strain will be charged for each delivery attempt where those strains arrive in non-viable or poor condition and the customer is unable to recover them.
 Please return the Strain Receipt Report questionnaire which is enclosed with each shipment, to notify us of the condition of the cultures received.

 Any comments or suggestions that may help us to improve our service will be welcomed.